abinit/abinit/doc/tutorial/gstore.md

 In this case the product of the MPI processors along the different dimensions must be equal to the total number of MPI processes allocated by the user, else the code will stop as idle processes are not supported.

-If [[eph_np_pqbks]] is not specified in the input, the code will generate this grid automatically using the total number of processors and the basic dimensions of the job computed at runtime.
+If [[eph_np_pqbks]] is not specified in the input, the code will generate the MPI grid automatically using the total number of MPI processors and the basic dimensions of the job computed at runtime.

 If you decide to enforce your MPI grid with [[eph_np_pqbks]], take into account the following.
 The parallelization levels over collinear spins, $\kk$-points and $\qq-points$ are the most efficient ones